upb-lea/FEM_Magnetics_Toolbox/README.rst

 * work with pre-defined litz wires
 * use python to perform parametersweeps, e.g. perform several automated simulations of different air gap sizes
 * read the results automated with python from the FEM simulation tool
+* run a thermal simulation to see the temperatures, once the magnetoquasistatic simulation has finished

 **Note: Alpha Version!**